Patterns, Flows, and Interrelationship

 Remembering Our Interrelatedness

-Within the earth-based cultures, both ancient and those few surviving today, ritual and art constantly reminded people of their relationship to the larger wholes of community and nature.
-Rituals, art, and social customs served as negative feedback to self-maintain the relationships of individual to the whole.
-Shamans and elders were systems thinkers, applying systems principles quite effectively, although the language and metaphor they used to express them were quite different from ours today.
-Birth and funeral rites reconnected people with the Earth from which they arose and to which they returned.
-Coming-of-age ceremonies helped the individual feel valued within the embrace of the community, honoring their individuality while reminding them of their responsibilities to the whole.
-A hunter praying to the soul of the animal he killed reminded himself of his kinship with the animal, even as he took care of his own “self-interest” in acquiring food.
-Seasonal festivals engendered feelings of gratitude and respect for the elements and life forms that fed, clothed, and housed the people.
+Within the earth-based cultures, both ancient and those surviving today, ritual and art constantly remind people of their relationship to the larger wholes of community and nature.
+Rituals, art, and social customs serve as negative feedback to self-maintain the relationships of individual to the whole.
+Shamans and elders are systems thinkers, applying systems principles quite effectively, although the language and metaphor they use to express them may be quite different from modern systems thinking.
+Birth and funeral rites reconnect people with the Earth from which they arise and to which they return.
+Coming-of-age ceremonies help the individual feel valued within the embrace of the community, honoring their individuality while reminding them of their responsibilities to the whole.
+A hunter praying to the soul of the animal he kills reminds himself of his kinship with the animal, even as he takes care of his own “self-interest” in acquiring food.
+Seasonal festivals engender feelings of gratitude and respect for the elements and life forms that feed, clothe, and house the people.

-Constantly reminded of their interconnectedness with all of life around them, indigenous people’s choices tended to be in harmony with the good of the whole.
-Earth-based cultures tended to self-maintain and self-organize harmoniously with their environment.
-Occasionally a community would make fatal errors and destroy its habitat.
+Constantly reminded of their interconnectedness with all of life around them, indigenous people’s choices tend to be in harmony with the good of the whole.
+Earth-based cultures tend to self-maintain and self-organize harmoniously with their environment.
+Occasionally a community makes fatal errors and destroys its habitat.
 Witness the inhabitants of Chaco Canyon in northern New Mexico who apparently cut down all the surrounding forests and eventually had to abandon their town site altogether.
 But their numbers were few and their impact on the wilderness limited.

-We modern humans, however, are vast in number, and our impact on the planetary environment is enormous.
-And we have forgotten who we are.
+We modern humans in the Industrial Growth Society, however, have a huge destructive impact on the planetary environment and the human communities that still live in harmony with Earth.
+We “moderns” have forgotten who we are.
 We do not have rituals and social customs that reconnect us with Earth and our fellow living beings.
 We ignore our interdependence and interrelatedness with life around us, and our self-reflective consciousness has become like a loose cannon, wreaking havoc wherever it rolls.
 We have mistaken the tiny arc of “purposive rationality” for the whole circuit of information and contingency.
 We have used our creative capacities to destroy rather than enhance, to compete rather than celebrate, to respond haphazardly rather than carefully to changes around and within us.

 Because we have not understood that we are each a subsystem within the larger systems of humanity and nature, we have constantly made choices as if our self-interest was separate from the welfare of the whole.
 And these choices, made in ignorance of the interrelatedness of things, have invariably lead to greater perturbations in the whole, in what can be described as runaway positive feedback loops.
 When I try to assert my own idea of my own self-interest, without regard to the effects of my action on the larger systems of which I am a part, my actions set up perturbations in the larger systems.